node-oauth/node-oauth2-server/docs/misc/pkce.rst

               // handle error condition
             })
     }

+Note that your client should have kept ``code_verifier`` a secret until this step and now includes it as param for the token endpoint call.

     D. The authorization server transforms "code_verifier" and compares it to "t(code_verifier)" from (B).
 Access is denied if they are not equal.